zeldaret/mm/README.md

 # Legend of Zelda: Majora's Mask (U) 1.0

-This is a disassembly of Legend of Zelda: Majora's Mask (U) 1.0
+This is a decompilation of Legend of Zelda: Majora's Mask (U) 1.0

 It builds the following ROM:
 * rom.z64 `md5: 2a0a8acb61538235bc1094d297fb6556`